 The case, incidentally, isn’t just some cheap plastic to hold the Dash when you’re not using it.
 It’s all metal, has a very solid construction, and the Dash magnetically attaches and positions itself in the case.
 It’s also a charging case, of course, because it has its own battery, so the Dash gets recharged whenever you store it in the case.

 The Dash itself is no less impressive in build quality.
-Smooth, slick, plastic on the outside face, paired with rubbery-texture on the inside.
+Smooth, slick, plastic on the outside face, matched with rubbery-texture on the inside.
 The overall design is ergonomic and nicely contoured to blend into the ear, not stick out obtrusively like some other earphones might do.